MicrosoftDocs/microsoft-salescopilot-docs/articles/personal-app.md

 ## Settings tab

 The **Settings** tab is currently available only for the admin users.
-More information: [Microsoft 365 Copilot for Sales admin settings](administrator-settings-for-viva-sales.md)
+More information: [Sales admin settings](administrator-settings-for-viva-sales.md)

 ## Switch environments